 In depicting a man who murders to become king, Macbeth teases us with huge questions.
 Is Macbeth tempted by fate, or by his or his wife’s ambition?
 Why does their success turn to ashes?

-The authoritative edition of Macbeth from The Folger Shakespeare Library, the trusted and widely used Shakespeare series for students and general readers, is now available as an eBook.
-Features include:
+The authoritative edition of Macbeth from The Folger Shakespeare Library, the trusted and widely used Shakespeare series for students and general readers, includes:

--Newly revised explanatory notes conveniently placed on pages facing the text of the play
+-Newly revised explanatory notes conveniently linked to the text of the play